Jordan hosts U.S. jets and missiles in drills in Syria's shadow

 Jordan is one of a number of Arab countries that have lent support to the Syrian opposition, caught up in the two-year-old civil war.

-Jordan, like Syria's other neighbours, is increasingly nervous that the fighting will spill over and ignite a regional conflict.
+Jordan, like Syria's other neighbors, is increasingly nervous that the fighting will spill over and ignite a regional conflict.

 U.S. President Barack Obama has been reluctant to become involved despite having called for Assad to resign and hinting at military action if the Syrian government crossed a "red line" by using chemical weapon.
 He has shown some willingness to protect friends in the region.